uni-notes/uni-notes/docs/Sem 4/02 Data Struct & Algo/07 Sorting.md

 Algorithm quickSort(a, p, r)
 	if(p<r)
 		q = partition(a, p, r)
 		quickSort(a, p, q - 1)  // Before pivot
     		quickSort(a, q + 1, r) // After pivot
-    // the reason q is left is cuz it is already placed in its correct position
+		// the reason q is left out is cuz it is already placed in its correct position

 Algorithm partition(a, p, r)
 	pivot = a[r] // assuming last element as pivot